-One of the most common questions we at Collaborative Leadership Team (a Certified Agile Consultancy) receive when coaching clients on Scrum is, “How can I best facilitate a Team during one of the Scrum Ceremonies?”
-While this question is being raised in a Scrum context, the ideas outlined in this blog are really applicable to any successfully facilitating any meeting.
+One of the most common questions we, Collaborative Leadership Team, receive when coaching clients on Scrum is, “How can I best facilitate a Team during one of the Scrum Events?”
+While this question is being raised in a Scrum context, the ideas outlined in this blog are really applicable to successfully facilitating any meeting.

 As part of preparing for the ceremony, you might want to create a “Facilitator’s Agenda”.
 This agenda shows how you will be facilitating the ceremony, which activities you will use to help the Team achieve the goal of the ceremony, as well as the timing of each one.

 Gain Consent on the Goal: Once the session begins, it’s important to not only set a goal but to also ask for consent from the participants immediately.
-While this recommendation may seem trite, Teams, particularly early in their adoption, can forget the goal of each ceremony.
+While this recommendation may seem trite, Teams, particularly early in their adoption, can forget the goal of each event.
 As the ScrumMaster you are not only the facilitator, but the internal coach.
-You can engage the Team by reminding them of the goal, offering them an overview of the activities that you have planned to help them achieve that goal and asking them what ground rules they would like you to enforce as the facilitator of the ceremony.
+You can engage the Team by reminding them of the goal, offering them an overview of the activities that you have planned to help them achieve that goal, and ask them what ground rules they would like you to enforce as the facilitator of the event.